 This task is performed on the device that is designated as the master VRRP device.
 For example, Router 1 is the master VRRP device In the figure that follows.

-FIGURE 53 Basic VRRP topology
+FIGURE 54 Basic VRRP topology

-1. On the device designated as the master VRRP device, and from privileged EXEC mode, enter configuration mode by issuing the configure command.
+1. On the device designated as the master VRRP device, and from privileged EXEC mode, enter configuration mode.